 A newly-discovered map of the Battle of Antietam has shown that thousands of fallen soldiers were temporarily buried on the Civil War Battleground in a stunning visualization of the devastation of the battle.

-The map, recently digitized by the New York Public Library, shows the location of more than 5,800 graves in an area of just 12 square miles and adds another visual representation of one of the bloodiest battles in the Civil War that thousands of Irish soldiers fought in.
+The map, digitized by the New York Public Library in 2020, shows the location of more than 5,800 graves in an area of just 12 square miles and adds another visual representation of one of the bloodiest battles in the Civil War that thousands of Irish soldiers fought in.

 Both Union and Confederate soldiers were buried close to where they were slain, according to the map.